 4. Deconstructing development

 What explains, historically, the rise of a will to develop others?
 What are the consequences of representing certain societies, groups, or persons as in need of being developed?
-How did certain persons or institutions come to be seen as ‘developers’?
+How did certain persons or institutions come to be seen (and see themselves) as ‘developers’?
 My work does not ask whether Africans have been, are being, or will be ‘developed’ by others or themselves.
-Rather, I am interested in why and how Africans came to be seen as humans who had/have to be ‘developed’, by whom, and with what consequences.
+Rather, I am interested in why and how Africans came to be seen as humans who have to be developed, by whom, and with what consequences.
 In the Preface of From Slavery to Aid I argued that, like colonialism, developmentalism is a social and historical explanandum.
-With colleagues working on different African regions, we developed a set of studies for a special issue of the International Labor and Working Class History Journal that shows that in Africa the rise of development in its modern form coincided with the demise of the political legitimacy of forced labor.
+I coordinated a special issue of the International Labor and Working Class History Journal that shows that in Africa the rise of development in its modern form coincided with the demise of the political legitimacy of forced labor.
 By mobilising the idea of development, both colonial and independent African governments were able to continue recruiting unpaid (or underpaid) labor after the passing of the ILO’s Forced Labor Convention.
-They relabeled such labor as ‘voluntary participation,’ ‘self-help,’ or ‘human investment’.
-The special issue’s introduction, entitled ‘What “Development” Does to Work‘ calls for research on the relation between ‘aid’ and work.
-What do we find when we start thinking of those who inhabit the world of development as employers and employees, rather than as developers and beneficiaries?
+They re-labeled such labor as ‘voluntary participation,’ ‘self-help,’ or ‘human investment’.
+The special issue’s introduction, entitled ‘What “Development” Does to Work‘ addresses one main question: what do we find when we start thinking of those who inhabit the world of development as employers and employees, rather than as developers and beneficiaries?

 5. Environmental history